 Approximately one week before the modules are due to be lifted onto your roof, the installation team will begin preparatory works in your property, such as running supplies and services to the loft level and installing structural supports.
 Once the modules are in position they will complete the final works such as sealing them together and installing the staircase.

-The installation team should only be on site intermittently for a period of 10-14 days, massively reducing the time taken to complete the project and the disruption caused to you.
+For a two module loft, the installation team should only be on site intermittently for up to fourteen days, massively reducing the time taken to complete the project and the disruption caused to you.

 Sounds great – I would like a modular loft conversion.
 What do I do now?